williato/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

    ![In the Internet Explorer Enhanced Security Configuration dialog box, under Administrators, the Off button is selected.](images/Setup/image7.png 'Internet Explorer Enhanced Security Configuration dialog box')

-### Task 4: Install Google Chrome
+### Task 4: Install Microsoft Edge

-> **Note**: Some aspects of this lab require the use of Google Chrome.
+> **Note**: Some aspects of this lab require the use of the new Microsoft Edge (Chromium edition) browser.
 You may find yourself blocked if using Internet Explorer later in the lab.

-1. Launch Internet Explorer and download [Google Chrome](https://www.google.com/chrome/).
+1. Launch Internet Explorer and download [Microsoft Edge](https://www.microsoft.com/edge).

-2. Follow the setup instructions and make sure you can run Chrome to navigate to any webpage.
+2. Follow the setup instructions and make sure you can run Edge to navigate to any webpage.

-> **Note**: Chrome is needed for one of the labs as Internet Explorer is not supported for some specific activities.
+> **Note**: Edge is needed for one of the labs as Internet Explorer is not supported for some specific activities.

 ### Task 5: Validate connectivity to Azure